microsoft/Reference-Guide-For-Quantum-Computing-A-Microsoft-Garage-Project/1-Basic_Quantum_Concepts/1-States.md

 1. Install and validate [Quantum Development Kit](https://docs.microsoft.com/en-us/quantum/install-guide/?view=qsharp-preview) (choose between Visual Studio or Visual Studio
     Code) according to the instructions
-2. Download or clone QuantumComputingViaQSharpSolution developed by Pavan Kumar.
+2. Download or clone [QuantumComputingViaQSharpSolution]() developed by Pavan Kumar.
-3. Look at the first script in 01_HelloQuantumWorld Operation.qs in Visual Studio (Code).
+3. Look at the first script in 01_HelloQuantumWorld Operation.qs in Visual Studio Code.
+This is empty to show the structure of a Q# script.
+The body inside Operation():() is where the quantum algorithm will be written.
+We will learn how to write quantum operations in the next few chapters.
-4. Take a look at the [Quantum Katas](https://github.com/microsoft/QuantumKatas) developed on Jupyter Notebook.
+4. Take a look at the [Quantum Katas](https://github.com/microsoft/QuantumKatas) developed by Microsoft Quantum on Jupyter Notebook.
 We will choose from these katas after learning the concepts at each session.
 You can run the katas online as a Jupyter Notebook.
 If you wish to run them locally, follow the instructions on the section labeled 'Running the Katas Locally' to clone the repository onto your computer.
+5. All the quantum programming exercises we use here are open-source.
+You should feel free to contribute to them.